Lurker00/DX90-firmware/release/README.md

 Firmware images (`update.img`) are compressed with [7-Zip](http://www.7-zip.org/) for it produces significantly smaller archives compared to ZIP.

+##Instruction for firmware update:
+1. Extract the archive file, and copy the `update.img` into the DX90.
+2. Once copied, safely disconnect the DX90 from the computer.
+3. Select _Settings_->_Advanced_->_System Update_ (the system update option appears only after the update.img is inside the DX90).
+4. Click "OK" to start the firmware update.
+5. The DX90 will reboot after firmware update completed.
+6. Select _Settings_->_Advanced_->_Factory Reset_ to reset the DX90.
+This is to avoid conflicts with residual settings from the previous firmware.
+7. Delete the `update.img` from DX90.

 #Detailed description of the changes

 ##Introduction for those who seeks the sound quality